layer5io/learn-layer5/README.md

 To manually invoke SMI Conformance test for a deployed service mesh, you can apply tests from the `smi-test` directory of this repository.
 Execute the following command to run the smi-conformace tests:

 # To check for smi conformance of a deployed service mesh
-We use kuttl to check for SMI conformance.
-All the tests are written in smi-test directory of this repository.
+Meshery, the service mesh management plane, facililtates the execution and results gathering of these conformance tests.
+All the tests are written in `smi-test` directory of this repository.
 Execute the following command in `./smi-conformance` to run the smi-conformace tests:-

 ```shell